hillions/hktemphum/README.md

-# HomeKit Temperature and Humidity Sensor
+# Apple HomeKit Temperature and Humidity Sensor
-Building a HomeKit integration for the DHT22 Temperature and Humidity sensor and a Raspberry Pi.
+Building an Apple HomeKit integration for the DHT22 Temperature and Humidity sensor and a Raspberry Pi.
 Connects over Wifi - no bridge required.

 ## Description
 There aren't many reliable thermometers/hygrometers (humidity sensor) available for HomeKit which do not require their own bridge.
 This project shows how to build one based on a Raspberry Pi and the DHT22 sensor which is commonly available.
 Since the Raspberry Pi is powered via DC, a wall converter or battery can power the system.